What is the difference between vulvodynia and vestibulodynia?

 If you're struggling with chronic pelvic pain, Dr. Bahlani is ready and able to help.
 She is an experienced specialist in sexual and pelvic health and was even dubbed the "Pelvic Pain Guru" by Mashable.
 She offers personalized treatments and a holistic approach emphasizing lifestyle changes to help patients get back on track to living their best lives.

-With fellowship training in sexual and pelvic health, board eligibility in urology and gynecology, and experience helping local and remote patients with their struggles, Dr. Bahlani provides 5-star care from an expert thought leader in resolving pelvic pain.
+With fellowship training in sexual and pelvic health, board eligibility in urology and gynecology, and experience helping local and remote patients with their struggles, Dr. Bahlani provides 5-star care from an expert thought leader in resolving pelvic floor disorders in NYC.
 Don't let your pain control you — choose us for the tailored treatment you need.
 Contact us today.

 Contact us media